 Diabetic peripheral neuropathy (DPN) is a progressive disease that often involves pain, loss of sensation and weakness.
 Moreover, about 60-70% of diabetic patients are known to suffer from peripheral neuropathy.
-If not treated in time or managed well, it can lead to lower limb amputations that can be avoided.
-For instance, nearly 54,000 diabetics undergo amputations and most importantly, 75% of which are preventable.
+If not treated in time or managed well, it can lead to lower limb amputations.
+Nearly 54,000 diabetics undergo amputations and most importantly, 75% of which are preventable.
 A proper clinical examination may identify early signs and speed up diagnosis without presence of any symptoms.
-Here is a list of tests used to diagnose the disease:
+Here is a list of tests used to diagnose the disease.

 Blood tests are used to indicate diabetes and abnormal immune functioning.
 Hence it can predict signs of peripheral neuropathy.
 A complete count of your blood cells can also help identify vitamin deficiencies.
 For example, vitamin B12 deficiency damages the insulating covering (myelin sheath) surrounding the nerves.
 In addition, high levels of vitamin B6 can also cause neuropathy.

-Computed tomography (CT) scans and magnetic resonance imaging (MRI) scans identify compressed nerves .
-For instance, they help rule out other disorders and conditions.
-To summarize, these disorders may have similar symptoms.
+Computed tomography (CT) scans and magnetic resonance imaging (MRI) scans identify compressed nerves to help rule out other disorders and conditions.
+These disorders may have similar symptoms.

 Electromyograms help identify electric activity in muscles.
 Moreover, they pinpoint how they receive the nerve stimulations.
-In other words, thin needles inserted into muscles and to record their activity help identify abnormalities.
+Thin needles inserted into muscles and to record their activity help identify abnormalities.